Mawitey/Final_Capstone_Project/README.md

 | Neural Network | 0.633 | — | — | — |

-Decision Tree achieved the highest accuracy (≈72%) and balanced precision/recall.
+- Decision Tree achieved the highest accuracy (≈72%) and balanced precision/recall.
-KNN and Neural Network performed moderately well.
+- KNN and Neural Network performed moderately well.
-SVM achieved 60% accuracy but was optimized for speed.
+- SVM achieved 60% accuracy but was optimized for speed.
-The Neural Network accuracy (63%) shows that even a simple deep learning model can generalize well on structured data.
+- The Neural Network accuracy (63%) shows that even a simple deep learning model can generalize well on structured data.

 ### Findings
-House size, bedrooms, and bathrooms are the most influential features affecting price.
+- House size, bedrooms, and bathrooms are the most influential features affecting price.
-Decision Tree is the best-performing algorithm for this dataset — combining interpretability and accuracy.
+- Decision Tree is the best-performing algorithm for this dataset — combining interpretability and accuracy.
-Simplified model tuning (using smaller parameter grids and fewer folds) drastically reduced computation time without losing much accuracy.
+- Simplified model tuning (using smaller parameter grids and fewer folds) drastically reduced computation time without losing much accuracy.
-Neural Networks matched KNN and SVM in accuracy, proving that even simple architectures can capture meaningful patterns.
+- Neural Networks matched KNN and SVM in accuracy, proving that even simple architectures can capture meaningful patterns.
-Clean, well-scaled data is critical — dropping missing values and standardizing features improved model reliability.
+- Clean, well-scaled data is critical — dropping missing values and standardizing features improved model reliability.

 ### Next steps
-Add more details about location, such as neighborhood or nearby schools.
+- Add more details about location, such as neighborhood or nearby schools, region, distance to city center, or average income.
-Make the model available through a web app where users can enter property details and get a price category instantly.
+- Make the model available through a web app where users can enter property details and get a price category instantly.